Sintia Cabezas

-Sintia Vanesa Cabezas Vanegas (born 1 May 2006) is a Colombian professional footballer who plays as a defender for Liga F club Levante UD, on loan from San Diego Wave FC.
-She has represented Colombia at the youth international level.
+Sintia Vanesa Cabezas Vanegas (born 1 May 2006) is a Colombian professional footballer who plays as a winger for Première Ligue club Les Marseillaises.

 Club career

 Cabezas grew up in Cali.
 In 2022, she said she aspired to play at the college level in the United States and French club Paris Saint-Germain.
 Cabezas played for Colombian Women's Football League club América de Cali from 2022 to 2024, with the club choosing not to renew her contract ahead of the 2025 season.

 On 20 January 2025, the NWSL's San Diego Wave FC announced that they had signed Cabezas on a two-year contract and would loan her to USL Super League club Lexington SC for the year.
 Cabezas made five appearances with Lexington as the team finished at the bottom of the USL Super League table.
 On 18 July 2025, the Wave loaned Cabezas out once again, this time on a season-long spell with Spanish club Levante UD.

+In January 2026, Cabezas transferred to French club Les Marseillaises for an undisclosed fee plus a percentage of sell-on fees.